Sector: Reconstruction relief & rehabilitation

 Provision and distribution of food; cash and vouchers for the purchase of food; non-medical nutritional interventions for the benefit of crisis-affected people, including refugees and internally displaced people in developing countries in emergency situations.
 Includes logistical costs.

 Measures to co-ordinate the assessment and safe delivery of humanitarian aid, including logistic, transport and communication systems; direct financial or technical support to national governments of affected countries to manage a disaster situation; activities to build an evidence base for humanitarian financing and operations, sharing this information and developing standards and guidelines for more effective response; funding for identifying and sharing innovative and scalable solutions to deliver effective humanitarian assistance.

-Building the responsiveness, capability and capacity of international, regional and national humanitarian actors to disasters.
-Support to the institutional capacities of national and local government, specialized humanitarian bodies, and civil society organizations to anticipate, respond and recover from the impact of potential, imminent and current hazardous events and emergency situations that pose humanitarian threats and could call for a humanitarian response.
-This includes risk analysis and assessment, mitigation, preparedness, such as stockpiling of emergency items and training and capacity building aimed to increase the speed and effectiveness of lifesaving assistance delivered in the occurrence of crisis.
+Building the capability, capacity and responsiveness to disasters of international, regional and national humanitarian actors.
+Support to the institutional capacities of national and local government, specialized humanitarian bodies, and civil society organizations to anticipate, respond to and recover from the impact of potential, imminent and current hazardous events and emergency situations that pose humanitarian threats and could call for a humanitarian response.
+This includes risk analysis and assessment; mitigation; preparedness, such as stockpiling of emergency items; and training and capacity-building aimed to increase the speed and effectiveness of lifesaving assistance delivered during crises.